MassOS-Linux/livecd-installer/livecd-files/README.txt

 We hope that you enjoy using MassOS.

 Copyright and license information about MassOS can be found in the LICENSE.txt file.
-This CD also contains the ISOLINUX and Limine bootloaders.
+This CD also contains the ISOLINUX and GRUB bootloaders.
 Their licenses can be found at isolinux/LICENSE-ISOLINUX.txt and EFI/BOOT/LICENSE-BOOTX64.txt respectively.